balshersran/CMD-COMPILIER/README.md

 ## License

-- See the license for yourself
+- The licensing details are on the repository.